manuelbieh/react-book/basics/state-and-lifecycle-methods.md

 ReactDOM.render(<DateTime />, document.getElementById('root'));
 ```

 Arguably this example is a little bit artificial but it illustrates the point.
 We can see how multiple components interact with each other.
 The `DateTime` component is our **logic component \(smart component\)** and takes care of "getting" the time and updating it.
 The **layout** component on the other hand deals with the actual display of the date \(`showDate`\) and the time \(`ShowTime`\) via the props it has been passed.
-The layout component is implemented as a simple **function component** as a **class component** would have been unnecessarily complex and produced too much overhead.
+The layout component is implemented as a simple **Function component** as a **Class component** would have been unnecessarily complex and produced too much overhead.

 ### The role of lifecycle methods in combination with components

 In the beginning I mentioned a few other **lifecycle methods** apart from `componentDidMount()` and `componentWillMount()`.
-React also recognizes these if they have been implemented within a **class component**.
+React also recognizes these if they have been implemented within a **Class component**.

-In order to understand these different **lifecycle methods** better, let us create an example component in which we include the **lifecycle method** in debug messages. this will help us to see them in the browser console.
-To be more precise, the example actually consists of two component: one of them being a parent component, the other being a child component which receives props from its parent component \(which it simply ignores in this case\).
+In order to understand these different **lifecycle methods** better, let's create an example component in which we include the **lifecycle methods** in debug messages.
+This will help us to see them in the browser console.
+To be more precise, the example actually consists of two components: one of them being a parent component, the other being a child component which receives props from its parent component \(which it simply ignores in this case\).

 ```jsx
 import React from 'react';